“We can find nature outside us only if we have first learned to know her within us”

 They can write and draw what they see while they are outside in their favorite tree.

-*Use the festivals.
+*Festivals.
 Fall has many great festivals to celebrate and this is a great time to make a bonfire, roast some marshmallows and explore your nature area.
 Invite some other homeschooling families to make it really special.

 *Create a Nature Table.
 A seasonal or monthly table to display current findings is a wonderful way to bring a hint of nature inside.
 Make sure to make safe for very young hands.
+Ideas:

 *Carve out Nature Time.
 Give your child “free play” time to roam, explore and just “be”.
 It is amazing what they will learn during this unstructured moments.
 Sometimes learning happens in the best more organic ways.